 4.3.27.1 General

-As described in 4.3.27.3 (Selective reception of group addressed frames), when a GLK AP transmits a Data frame whose RA contains a group address, the contents of the RA will be a synthetic receiver address (SYNRA), and therefore its RA and DA values won’t be equal.
+As described in 4.3.27.3 (Selective reception of group addressed frames), when a GLK AP transmits a four-address MAC header formatted Data frame whose RA contains a group address, the contents of the RA is a synthetic receiver address (SYNRA), and therefore its RA and DA values won’t be equal.
 A GLK non-AP STA supports selective reception of group addressed frames by supporting SYNRA reception.

 Delete the two occurrences of “arbitrary” since it is not true. (“…arbitrary subset…” of associated STAs re SYRNA)